THE CANADIAN PACIFIC LINER 'EMPRESS OF SCOTLAND'

 A first-class stateroom on the EMPRESS OF SCOTLAND

-A group photograph of the stewards employed in the first-class dining
+A group of the stewards employed in the first-class dining saloon

 The EMPRESS OF SCOTLAND left Liverpool on 9th May 1950 on her first post-war commercial voyage to Quebec, with a call at Greenock.
 She was the only Empress to make the Scottish call until the advent of the new ships in the mid 1950s.
 On her second eastbound crossing she broke the record for the St Lawrence - Clyde passage by seven hours, with a passage time from the pilot station at Father Point in the Gulf of St Lawrence to the Clyde pilot station off the island of Little Cumbrae of five days and forty-two minutes at an average speed of 21.3 knots.